SerafimArts/Hydrogen/README.md

 $monad->map->array_filter(["some", "23"], _)->filter()->toArray(); // [23]

-// What's going on inside
+// What's going on inside?
 // 1) "some" casts to int 0, "23" casts to int 23
 // 2) Applying `->filter()` to each element (Excluding an "empty" data)
 ```